-The dehydrating effect of booze can cause dry patches of skin, and the oil our skin produces to re-hydrate itself may even cause a breakout.
-That’s not to mention the sugar in our drinks that ages us by breaking down the collagen in our skin, and the depletion of vitamins that slows down cell renewal, giving our skin a grey appearance.
+The dehydrating effect of booze can also cause dry patches of skin, and the oil our skin produces to re-hydrate itself may even cause a breakout.
+That’s not to mention the ageing effects of the sugar in alcohol, which breaks down the collagen in skin, and the depletion of vitamins that slows down cell renewal, giving our skin a grey appearance.

 It reduces your risk of heart disease

 Alcohol raises our blood pressure both temporarily and permanently, and excessive alcohol consumption over a long time can lead to high blood pressure, which is one of the main causes of heart disease.